 Qbit, Tau, Arlene and Jenny

 Tau swung his head in the direction of the noise as two people stepped out from the undergrowth and into the clearing.
 One was holding a large, pulsing and loudly humming weapon and the other looked to be more interested in pulling brambles out of her long hair.
-The one with the big gun yelled, “OKAY, ASSHOLES, NOBODY MOVE!”
+The one with the big gun yelled, “OKAY, LOSERS, NOBODY MOVE!”

 Sunki looked at Mrs. Privet, pointed at the two women, let out a low grunt and threw her hands into the air in frustration.
 Tau took the opportunity to bend down and pick something up off the forest floor.